ZhijianZhou01/metav/README.md

 (2) creat the viral nr database using [diamond](https://github.com/bbuchfink/diamond) software, for example, `diamond makedb -p 10 --in /home/zzj/nr/protein.fasta --db /home/zzj/nr/protein.dmnd`.
 Then, enter the path of file `/home/zzj/nr/protein.dmnd` in the `profiles.xml` file.

+(3) making the viral taxonomy information file, which is used to classfy viral reads.
+This repository provides the [taxonomy_information_2021-05-20.txt](https://github.com/ZhijianZhou01/metav/releases/download/data/ViralProtein.tgz) made by ourselves, in which the accession is consistent with the file `ViralProtein.fasta`.
+If you want to add some information, please keep it in the same format (four columns).

 <b>Tip</b>, the viral nr database generally does not need to be replaced in the short term.

-### 4.3. prepare viral taxonomy information

-The viral taxonomy information is used to classfy viral reads, this repository provides the [taxonomy_information_2021-05-20.txt](https://github.com/ZhijianZhou01/metav/releases/download/data/ViralProtein.tgz) made by ourselves.
-If you want to add some information, please keep it in the same format.
-Then, enter the path of taxonomy information file in the `profiles.xml`.
-<b>Note</b>, the accession of protein needs to be consistent with viral nr database in the `section 4.2`.

-<b>Tip</b>, the viral taxonomy file generally does not need to be replaced in the short term.

 ## 5. Configuration of dependencies